bastidererste/mediatechnologycookbook/Layout/automaticFolderWathcerHapConvert.md

 | `$filter` | The type of files the script watches for.
 Set this to the file extension you want to monitor. | `'*.mov'` |
 | `$outFolder` | The directory where converted files are saved.
 Replace `'C:\Hap\'` with the path to your desired output directory.
 The specified output directory should already exist. | `'C:\Hap\'` |
 | `$hapFormat` | The hap codec your files are converted to.
 Replace `'1'` with the format.
 Coose 1 (hap), 2 (hap_alpha) or 3 (hap_q)| `'1'` |

+The output format ($hapFormat) can also be changed based on the input filename.
+If it contains the string 'hap1', 'hap2', or 'hap3' the according format is used.
+If there's non of them in the filename, the default value set to `$hapFormat` is used.

 For example, if you want the script to watch a directory at `D:\ProRes` and save converted movies in hapalpha to `D:\Hap`, you would set `$folder = 'D:\ProRes'`, `$outFolder = 'D:\Hap\'` and `$hapFormat` to `2`.